 A study of major novels of the Victorian and modern periods, including works by Dickens, Eliot, Hardy, and Woolf.
-Category B.
+Category B. Prerequisite: Any 200-level ENGL course with a D or better.

 ENGL 415.
-The Modern Novel.
+Modernist Fiction.
 3 Hours.

-A study of selected American and British modernist novels, including works by Joyce, Woolf, and Hemingway.
-Category B.
+A study of selected American and British modernist fiction, with a focus on novels, including works by Joyce, Woolf, and Hemingway.
+Category B. Prerequisite: Any 200-level ENGL course with a D or better.